 Although psoriasis is not contagious from person to person, there is a known hereditary tendency.
 Therefore, family history is very helpful in making the diagnosis.

 What specialties of doctors treats psoriasis?

 Dermatologists specialize in the diagnosis and treatment of psoriasis, and rheumatologists specialize in the treatment of joint disorders and psoriatic arthritis.
 Many kinds of physicians may treat psoriasis, including dermatologists, family physicians, internal medicine physicians, rheumatologists, and other medical doctors.
 Some patients have also seen other allied health professionals such as acupuncturists, holistic practitioners, chiropractors, and nutritionists.

 The American Academy of Dermatology and the National Psoriasis Foundation are excellent sources to help find physicians who specialize in this disease.
 Not all dermatologists and rheumatologists treat psoriasis.
 The National Psoriasis Foundation has one of the most up-to-date databases of current psoriasis specialists.

-It is now apparent that patients with psoriasis are prone to cardiovascular disease.
+It is now apparent that patients with psoriasis are prone to cardiovascular disease and diabetes.
 It is very important for all patients with psoriasis to be carefully monitored by their primary-care providers for heart and blood vessel disease.
 The joint inflammation of psoriatic arthritis and its complications are frequently managed by rheumatologists.